-Financial assets and financial liabilities are recognised when, and only when the company becomes party to the contractual provisions of the instruments.
+Financial assets and financial liabilities are recognised on the Company's statement of financial position when the Company becomes a party to the contractual provisions of the instrument.

-Amortised cost and effective interest method
+Amortised cost and Effective Interest Method

 The amortised cost of a financial asset or financial liability is the amount at which the financial asset or financial liability is measured at initial recognition minus the principal repayments, plus the cumulative amortisation using the effective interest method of any difference between that initial amount and the maturity amount and, for financial assets, adjusted for any loss allowance.

-The effective interest method is a method of calculating the amortised cost of a financial instrument and of allocating interest income or expense over the relevant period.
+The effective interest method is a method of calculating the amortised cost of a financial instrument and of allocating interest income or interest expense in profit or loss over the relevant period.

-The effective interest rate is the rate that exactly discounts estimated future cash receipts (excluding expected credit losses) or payments, through the expected life of the debt instrument or financial liability, or, where appropriate, a shorter period, to the gross carrying amount of the debt instrument or financial liability, on initial recognition.
+The effective interest rate is the rate that exactly discounts estimated future cash receipts (excluding expected credit losses) or payments, through the expected life of the financial asset or financial liability to the gross carrying amount of a financial asset on initial recognition or to the amortised cost of a financial liability.